mosmn/Notes/sections/javascript/react/rendering.md

 }
 ```

-We moved the `<ul>` element to a different component called `<List />`.
-This component accepts a `props` object containing the animals we defined as a property.
-We also created a separate component for the `<li>` element called `<ListItem />`, which accepts `props` and uses `props.animal` to render the text.
+- The `<List>` component receives the `animals` array as a prop and uses it to render a list of `<ListItem>` components.
+- The `ListItem` component displays a single animal from the props.

-# Conditionally Rendering UI
+# Conditionally rendering UI

-We can make decisions within our component, like rendering animals that start with the letter "L." We'll use conditional expressions.

-## Using the Ternary Operator

 ```jsx
 function List(props) {